Akash-coder-hash/Room_Reservation_Bot/rrbot_5/README.md

 # RRBOT

-Make reservations for a restaurant
+Make reservations for a meeting room

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.